openshift/installer/.github/ISSUE_TEMPLATE.md

 # Platform:
 <!--
-Please specify below either aws, libvirt or openstack below.
+Please specify the platform type: aws, libvirt, openstack, baremetal, or none (UPI) -->
--->

 # What happened?